HeCraneChen/total-curvature-estimation/README.md

 ```
 When changing this value, do not forget to clear your `CMakeCache.txt`, or to update the cache variable
 via `cmake-gui` or `ccmake`.

+## OS

+The code is developed on MacOS.

 ## Compile